drffej/timetrail/content/timetrials/aroundthelake.md

   title: Lake
 ---

-Course is one lap of Lake -  starting at the red buoy at the club end of the Lake, around the red buoy by the statue and then back to the red buoy at the club house.
+Course is one lap of Lake -  starting at the red buoy at the club end of the Lake, around the red buoy by the statue and then back to the red buoy at the boat  house.
 It should take 14 to 25 minutes to complete.